 • the spine is clearly divided into five sections;

-• vertebrae of the platelet type;
+• vertebrae of platycelial type;

-• special structure of the organ of hearing;
+• special structure of the hearing organ;

 • the lungs have an alveolar structure;